-- (1) An affected person must not enter, or remain in, the Territory unless: - (a) the person's usual place of residence is in the Territory; or - (b) the person enters, or remains in, the Territory for any of the following purposes: - (i) to obtain medical or other care; - (ii) to fulfil a legal obligation or giving effect to a court order; - (iii) to provide an essential service. - (2) An affected person who is not a resident of the Territory must leave the Territory if asked to do so by an emergency services officer.
+- (1) This section applies to a person if the person would be subject to an ACT required quarantine period because the person is: - (a) an affected person; or - (b) a person who has been in an affected area subject to a stay-at-home requirement; or - (c) a person who has been in a COVID-19 place of concern. - (2) The person must not enter, or remain in, the Territory unless: - (a) the person's usual place of residence is in the Territory; or - (b) the person enters, or remains in, the Territory for any of the following purposes: - (i) to obtain medical or other care; - (ii) to fulfil a legal obligation or giving effect to a court order; - (iii) to provide an essential service. - (3) Unless subsection (2) applies, the person must leave the Territory if asked to do so by an emergency services officer.